dmachiriboga/PhraseBurAnalysis/README.md

 ## Usage

 1. [Download](https://jazzomat.hfm-weimar.de/download/download.html) the relevant data from the Weimar Jazz Database.
+2. Download the [MeloSpyGUI](https://jazzomat.hfm-weimar.de/download/download.html) and open it by navigating to the `bin` directory and opening `mss_gui`.
+You may need to override your computer's security controls to open this file.
-2. Create `PhraseBur.csv` using [MeloSpy](https://jazzomat.hfm-weimar.de/download/download.html) and place it in the root directory.
+3. Create `PhraseBur.csv` using the MeloSpyGUI.
-3. Install dependencies: `poetry install`
+4. Install dependencies: `poetry install`
-4. Run analysis scripts: `poetry run python src/script_name.py` (see script headers for details).
+5. Run analysis scripts: `poetry run python src/script_name.py` (see script headers for details).

 ## Citations